osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 PostgreSQL is the mandatory state store for the managed `api` and `worker` profiles.
 It owns job definitions, runs, leases, watermarks, users, permissions, audit events, and scheduler coordination.
 In direct CLI mode the state store is not used at all.
 Sentry and application logs are telemetry, not the source of truth for job state.
 SQLite remains suitable for isolated CLI fixtures or unit tests, but it is not a supported control-plane deployment store.

 Phase 1b implements the job-definition and job-run portion of this store: Flyway-versioned `job_definition`/`job_run` tables accessed through Spring JDBC repositories.
-Leases and heartbeats carry simple single-instance values until Phase 2's distributed-worker rules apply; users, permissions, and audit events remain Phase 1c-3 work.
+Leases and heartbeats carry simple single-instance values until Phase 2's distributed-worker rules apply; users and permissions are implemented in Phase 1c-3a+b, while audit events remain Phase 1c-3c work.
 Phase 1c-1 adds the partial-unique-indexed `job_run` constraint enforcing one active run per job definition and the `run_trigger_idempotency` table for the `Idempotency-Key` replay rule.
 Phase 1c-2 adds the `job_schedule` table as the product-level durable source of truth for recurring schedules, plus an index on `(job_definition_id, created_at DESC)` for job run history queries.

 ### Decision 3: Durable State, No Resume, and Incremental Watermarks